IsuruPriyankara0720/BookStore/bookstore_app/README.md

 ## 🎨 Usage
 Home Screen
 - **Browse Books**: Explore a wide range of books with detailed descriptions.
-- **Browse through a list of books.
+- Browse through a list of books.

-Tap on a book to view its details.
+-Tap on a book to view its details.

-Add books to your cart or bookmark them for later.
+-Add books to your cart or bookmark them for later.

 Cart
-View and manage items in your cart.
+-View and manage items in your cart.

-Adjust quantities or remove items.
+-Adjust quantities or remove items.

 Bookmarks
-Access your saved books anytime.
+-Access your saved books anytime.

 Profile
-Update your profile information.
+-Update your profile information.

-Log out or manage app settings.
+-Log out or manage app settings.

 ## 🛠️ Technologies Used
-Flutter: A powerful UI toolkit for building natively compiled applications.
+-**Flutter**: A powerful UI toolkit for building natively compiled applications.

-Dart: The programming language used for Flutter development.
+-**Dart**: The programming language used for Flutter development.

-Material Design: For a clean and modern UI.
+-**Material Design**: For a clean and modern UI.

-State Management: Built-in Flutter state management for dynamic updates.
+-**State Management**: Built-in Flutter state management for dynamic updates.

 ## 🤝 Contributing
 We welcome contributions!
 If you'd like to contribute to the Bookstore App, please follow these steps: